RicardoGuerra-97/RicardoGuerra-97/README.md

 # 👋 Hi, I'm **Ricardo Guerra**
 ### **Data Analyst**

-I'm a Data Analyst with a strong foundation in **accounting, financial control, and performance management**, now focused on using modern data tools to drive operational efficiency and data-driven decision-making.
+I'm a Data Analyst with a strong foundation in accounting, financial control, and performance management, now focused on using modern data tools to drive operational efficiency and data-driven decision-making.

-I specialize in **data visualization**, **ETL/ELT workflows**, and transforming complex datasets into meaningful, actionable insights.
+I specialize in data visualization and transforming complex datasets into meaningful, actionable insights.

-My background in finance gives me a strong analytical perspective and helps me bridge the gap between **business understanding** and **technical execution**.
+My background in finance gives me a strong analytical perspective and helps me bridge the gap between business understanding and technical execution.

+My focus is on optimizing internal operations and enabling data-driven decision-making across organizations.

 ---